Sunday, May 2, 2010

 People who tend to run hot or are typically excess may have trouble using copious amounts of ginger.

-I frequently add ginger to formulas of herbs that are mostly cooling in order to create more balance.
+I frequently add small amounts of ginger to formulas of herbs that are mostly cooling in order to create more balance.

 Are there other ginger aficionados out there?
 I'd love to hear how you are using ginger.